-Scott M. Kuboff, Esq. is an avid cyclist and a Cleveland Bicycle Accident Lawyer with the law firm of Petersen & Ibold who helps his cyclists receive fair and just compensation for injuries sustained while riding their bicycle.
+Scott M. Kuboff, Esq. is an avid cyclist, USAC Cat 3 Cyclocross athlete, member of Bike Cleveland and the Heights Bicycle Coalition, and is a Cleveland Bicycle Accident Lawyer with the law firm of Ibold & O'Brien who helps fellow cyclists receive fair and just compensation for injuries sustained while riding their bicycle.

 Although many communities have been welcoming cyclists with the addition of designated bike lanes, sharrows, other bike-friendly amenities, and the passage of Ohio House Bill 154 (3-Foot passing law); cyclists still must navigate roadways along with motor vehicles.
 This can be extremely intimidating for a new or young rider and is no less dangerous for an experienced cyclist.
 Throw in deteriorating roads, debris, defective products, the occasional dog, or the sketchy rider in the group ride and a simple bike ride can be a precarious activity.